SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 All of this information is rolled up into the function's :newTerm:`definition`, which is prefixed with the ``func`` keyword.
-You indicate the function's return type with the :newTerm:`return arrow` ``->`` (a hyphen followed by a greater-than symbol), which is followed by the name of the type to return.
+You indicate the function's return type with the :newTerm:`return arrow` ``->`` (a hyphen followed by a right angle bracket), which is followed by the name of the type to return.

 The definition describes what the function does,